 Saving and reusing these routes is not preservation, it’s contextualization, making place at a very basic level.
 Unlike a historic building, it offers no obvious examples of taste or lifestyle, rather, the strategy offers a pattern of use that, through its abstraction, is as relevant as it was in 1889.
 A natural road does not associate with any time in particular, the way a Victorian house or an International Style bank does, it exclusively associates with place, and quite closely so.

-But I do not want to make too much of the completely market and nature-driven streets.
-When this strategy of has been employed, cities often seem cramped and incoherent, inefficient for modern city needs and difficult to navigate.
-In terms of the architectural experience of the city, without some kind of higher-level scale, these areas are isolated and parochial, Tyson’s Corner as much as Shahjahanbad.
-I also must take issue with the new vogue for made-up irrational plans favored by arch-traditionalist planners such as the Krier brothers and some New Urbanists.
+Market streets have their flaws.
+Old cities often seem cramped and incoherent, inefficient for modern city needs and difficult to navigate.
+Have you ever been to Boston?
+Architecturally, without an ordering, areas become isolated and parochial, Tyson’s Corner as much as Shahjahanbad.
+Made-up irrational plans favored by arch-traditionalist planners such as the Krier brothers often repeat these issues senselessly.
 These cities are all too often consciously obfuscating and delirious, reliant on aesthetic controls on private property to ensure a sense of relational place.
-This illiberal strategy is not a better way forward, no different at its root than Le Corbusier’s fascist plans for Algiers.
+It’s just as limiting as Le Corbusier’s fascist plans for Algiers.

 Indeed, the grid has been a manifest sign of liberalism and reason since before the Enlightenment, with precedents in the planning of cities for centuries in almost every culture.
 But in America, it became central to the design of almost every city built before highways.
 It reflects an egalitarian and functional plotting system that does not assert a political hierarchy onto the landscape.
 Instead, it emphasizes humble civic order and equality in government.
 Furthering its republican design, it is an economical and plain method of organization that still creates distinct locations at intersections.
 At corners, the fundamental space of a healthy city, one can easily relate one location to many other places, both by sight and by name.
 The straightforward naming systems possible for a grid plan are really a lifesaver for the perpetually lost.

-Yet there is also an argument that orthogonal intersections are by themselves essentially indistinct.
+What makes that freedom is the uniformity of every space.
+Orthogonal intersections essentially indistinct.
 But countless cities and towns have developed economically and architecturally with grids.
 Their success is further proof against architectural determinism, but also a credit to the inventiveness of designers.
 Where they were unable to build on unusual lots, architects and developers have designed more distinctive buildings, with unusual features or interesting massing, to compensate for the banality of the location.
 Still, there are limits to compensation.
 Looking at Los Angeles from space, the early endless expanse of the grid does indeed look boring.
 Walking these streets, even on a thoroughfare like La Cienega, is an agonizingly monotonous experience no one should ever have to endure – and no one really does at speeds lower than 25 MPH.

 So, the traditional system is too complicated, the grid too simple.
 A synthesis, or at least a juxtaposition of more than one system creates the most profound city plans.
 Consider the powerful symbolism of the avenues in DC or the effect of Broadway on New York City.
 At both cases, the roads that are different than the grids stand out at intersections and suggest new connections to areas not obvious in the neighborhood grids.